abarrows/template-nextjs-ui/README.md

 <!-- TODO: Bring over the dynamic node version that analyzes the .nvmrc version and uses it during the provisioning of containers. -->

+## Onboarding A New AMU Product

+1. _amuproduct_ Find and replace all references of this with the real product's name.
+2. _AMUPRODUCTJIRAKEY_ Find and replace all references of this with the real JIRA project key.
+3. _k8sapp_ui_template_ Find and replace all references of this with the real repository name.
+4. _TODO-ONBOARDING:_ Review all instances of this and follow the TODO instructions for the new product.
+5. Once all is finished, run the `yarn validate` or the `yarn validate:ci` command which executes all setup scripts, tests, linting, etc. to ensure that everything works correctly without errors:

 ---

 ## Development Essentials